sveltejs/kit/documentation/faq/10-what-can-i-make-with-sveltekit.md

 - [Single-page Applications (SPAs)](/docs/single-page-apps) with client-side routing and rendering for API-driven dynamic content.
 SPAs are shipped without a backend and are not server-rendered.
 This option is commonly chosen for simple servers such as those written in C, Golang, or Rust.
 - A mix of the above; some routes can be static, and some routes can use back-end functions to fetch dynamic information.
 This can be configured with [page options](/docs/page-options) that includes the option to opt out of SSR.

 It is also possible to write custom adapters or leverage community adapters to deploy SvelteKit to more platforms such as specialized server environments or native applications.
-See [How do I use X with SvelteKit](#integrations) for more examples.
+See [How do I use X with SvelteKit](#integrations) for more examples and integrations.